OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Impossible Is Just the Most Famous Constraint.md

 *Others don't get enough love!*

-Within the frame of rethinking constraints, I've been focused on — perhaps even a little obsessed about — constraints that seem impossible.
+Within the frame of [[Rethink Constraints|rethinking constraints]] , I've been focused on — perhaps even a little obsessed about — constraints that seem impossible.
 The obvious examples are things that at one point in time seemed out of the question, like a nearly free communication medium that would let us all post articles and videos to one another, or flying in heavier-than-air craft.
 Both the Internet and Delta Airlines were out of the question in 1900.

 There are many more recent examples of the impossible becoming possible, but when I started reflecting on less daunting constraints, I realized that often it is those that really hem us in and keep us from succeeding.
 Imagine a spectrum that goes (from impossible on down) like this: